Best Reverse Mortgage Lenders for 2024

 This doesn’t happen often.
 Because reverse mortgages are government-insured and regulated, every borrower attends a mandatory counseling session in which the lenders present all the facts, costs, pros, and cons.

 This commitment to informing borrowers means that very few change their minds.
-Still, the most notable reverse mortgage companies all include the three-day window as a safeguard that gives borrowers time to think about their decision.
+Still, most of the companies include the three-day window as a safeguard that gives borrowers time to think about their decision.